singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 mkdir binmv ink bin/ink.linux
 ```

-Please note that Microsoft Windows will require wget to be installed, which you can get from [here](https://eternallybored.org/misc/wget/) or another version from [here](http://gnuwin32.sourceforge.net/packages/wget.htm).
+Please note that Microsoft Windows will require wget to be installed if you use the above method, which you can get from [here](https://eternallybored.org/misc/wget/).

 ### Setup InkPaper